Where can I park a Gig?

 General Parking Guidelines

 - You don’t need to return a Gig to the spot you picked it up from.
 Just begin and end trips in the Gig's original HomeZone.
-Sac Gigs can't end a trip in the Bay Area and visa versa.
+Sac Gigs can't end a trip in the Bay Area yet, but you can take a Hybrid Gig (blue pin), back and forth between the major HomeZones.

 - Stopovers outside the HomeZone are permitted, but you are responsible for any parking fees.